Vizio TV Won’t Turn On – What to Do?

 In order to make sure that the cord fits well, you need to check its connection to both the power outlet and the TV itself, making sure both connections are completely plugged in.
 Even a slightly loose power cord connection can interrupt the flow of electricity to your TV and it’s not always obvious that your TV is unplugged from its power source.

 See if the cord is properly plugged into the outlet.
-A good idea would be to unplug it, then plug it back in.
-Another thing you can do is to try to plug the cord into another outlet, just to make sure that the current outlet one isn’t faulty.
+A good idea would be to unplug it, then plug it back in to make sure it is secure.
+Another thing you can do is to try to plug the cord into another outlet just to make sure that the current outlet isn’t faulty.

 After you’ve checked the outlet, make sure that the cord didn’t get loose on the back of the TV itself.
 A loose power cord connection to the TV happens more often than you might think, especially if you have children or pets that run around the TV.
 Again, unplug the cord from the TV and plug it back in to make sure the power cord is fully plugged into the TV.

 If none of the above works, it might be time to give Vizio customer support a call.
 These solutions fix the problem in a lot of cases, but if nothing works, there might be some issues with your TV that you can’t fix yourself.
-The Vizio customer support team may be able to help you solve the problem working with you over the phone.
+The Vizio customer support team may be able to help you solve the problem by working with you over the phone or by telling you how to send in your TV for repair.

 The Final Word